ojripley/scrappaper/README.md

 ### I used up the last page of my notebook the other day.

-### Instead of buying a new one, this for writing down all the little things that pop into your brain.
+### Instead of buying a new one, this is for writing down all the little things that pop into your brain.

 ## General Concept